HugoCornelis/userdocs/tutorial-python-scripting/tutorial-python-scripting.rst

 Once you have done this, use the 'help' command to explore the commands available within the shell.
-Although the commands listed by this command are very similar to the G-shell 'list commands' result, there are a few differences to be aware of.
+Although the commands listed by this command are very similar to the G-shell 'help commands' result, there are a few differences to be aware of.

 **NOTE:** These are true for the Current G-3 Developers Release, and